Lung cancer screening: Development of guidelines

-The English National Health Service was in 2014 re-examining the evidence for screening.
-In 2019, the NHS implemented the Targeted Lung Health Checks (TLHC) program in order to target those most at risk of lung cancer.
+In 2014, the National Health Service (NHS) of England was re-examining the evidence for screening.
+In 2019, the NHS implemented the Targeted Lung Health Checks program in order to target those most at risk of lung cancer.

 In 2022, the European Union proposed to update its guidelines on cancer screening to take into account new evidence that had emerged since 2016.
-A comprehensive evidence review by the European Commission's Scientific Advice Mechanism recommended lung cancer screening for current and ex-smokers, combined with smoking cessation programmes.
+A comprehensive evidence review by the European Commission's Scientific Advice Mechanism recommended lung cancer screening for current and former smokers, combined with smoking cessation programmes.